Kink03/ionize-module-search/README.md

 Ionize Search module
 =======================

-Version : 1.0
+Version : 1.1

-Ionize version : 0.9.9
+Ionize version : 1.0.2

-Released on january 2013
+Released on june 2013

 ### About

-Search gives search capabilities to Ionize.
+Search gives multilang search capabilities to Ionize.

-This version of Search works only with Ionize from version 0.9.9
+This version of Search works only with Ionize from version 1.0.2

 ### Authors